sennetconsortium/documentation/docs/apis/entity-api/index.md

 #### Returning only basic entity properties

 What if for the previous `/descendants` call we just want a list of the most basic information for the entities?
-We could get those results by creating a request body with `filter_properties` setting.
-It's just a list of strings.
+We could get those results by creating a request body with `filter_properties`.
+When this key exists in the request body, certain properties will be returned by default, even if the list is empty `[]`.
-The strings are the property names that should be returned in the response body.
-In this case, we just want the basic properties defined by the application.
-So we just need to set the list to be empty `[]`.
-Like so:

 <pre class="line-numbers" data-line="2">
 <code class="language-python" data-section="filter_basics" data-prismjs-copy="Copy">body = {
     "filter_properties": []